Augusto269/Settle-challenge/README.md

 ## Using Settle Challenge

 To use Settle Challenge, follow these steps:

-1. Copy the `.env.example` to a new file `.env`
+1. Copy the `.env.example` file and rename it to `.env`.
-2. Build the Docker image: `docker-compose build`
+2. Build the Docker image: `docker-compose build`.
-3. Run the Docker container: `docker-compose up`
+3. Run the Docker container: `docker-compose up`.

+## Basic information about configuration

+To see Swagger documentation enter : `http://localhost:6868/documentation` Basic URL of the project (wo/modifications): `http://localhost:6868`

 ## Contact